Globalink Research Award: Connecting Researchers Worldwide

 - Must be eligible to supervise graduate students

-It is recommended to check your home department’s guidance for ways to secure your supervisor.
+- Inbound Students: It is recommended to check your home department’s guidance for ways to secure your supervisor.
 Contact faculty members in your home university for their guidance.
 You can also use University of Toronto department lists to find contacts in your area of interest, and explore U of T professors and their research areas.
 Then, you can contact potential supervisors directly.

-Complete and Submit the Application
+Step Three: Complete and submit the application

 - Contact globalinkaward@utoronto.ca to check your eligibility and confirm there is space for your project in the University of Toronto’s allocation.